-The Board of Murder Victims’ Families for Reconciliation (MVFR) is made up of dedicated and passionate people who have experienced the murder of a family member, experienced the execution of a family member and/or have histories advocating for victims or ending and replacing of the death penalty.
+The Board of Directors of Murder Victims’ Families for Reconciliation (MVFR) is composed of dedicated and passionate volunteer activists who have experienced the murder of a family member or the execution of a family member and advocate for ending and replacing the death penalty in all cases.